vatz88/blog/Components-With-Async-Friendly-Event-Handlers/README.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

-- Now if click the button, there's no immediate feedback to the user.
+- Now if you click the button, there's no immediate feedback to the user.
 User may feel like it's not working.
 Only to eventually find out that the result is loaded after 4s.

-- In these 4s time gap, the user may just click the button again thinking it was not clicked the first time 🤦‍♂️.
+- In this 4s time gap, the user may just click the button again thinking it was not clicked the first time 🤦‍♂️.
 This leads to unnecessary api calls.
-Also, may render the results twice, once for each response from the api call.
+Also, it may render the results twice, once for each response from the api call.
 This is based on the implementation but it could lead us to handling more edge cases.

 ## Writing Components With Async Event Handler